Beers15/RESTy-API/README.md

 * A user will be able to enter the URL to an API and issue a GET request so that they can retrieve its data
 * A user will be able to see the results returned from an API request in their browser in a readable format

+__Phase 4__

+* A user will be able to see a list of their previous API calls, so that they can see the results again, quickly.
+The list will persist between refreshes.

 ------------

 ### Deployment